xwmx/airport/README.md

 # airport

-A command line interface for Airport wireless on macOS / OS X.
+A command line interface for AirPort wireless on macOS / OS X.

 ## Usage